-Although lidocaine was removed from the 2010 Simplified Pulseless Arrest Diagram, it is still considered a suitable alternative if amiodarone is ineffective in cardiac arrest from VT/VF.
+Although lidocaine was removed from the Cardiac Arrest Algorithm diagram, it is still considered a suitable alternative if amiodarone is ineffective or unavaliable in cardiac arrest from VT/VF.

-Lidocaine was removed in the AHA Simplified Pulseless Arrest Diagram to help reduce emphasis on the use of medications and place more emphasis on high quality CPR and early defibrillation.
+Lidocaine was removed in the AHA Cardiac Arrest diagram to help reduce emphasis on the use of medications and place more emphasis on high quality CPR and early defibrillation.

 - In ACLS, Lidocaine is used intravenously for the treatment of ventricular arrhythmias.
 (VT/VF)